Loading... Please wait...

 Saint Gervasios Paraskevopoulos, Patras, Greece (†1964)

-“Even if only one hour from conception, this child, on the day of judgement, will resurrect...
+“Even if the embryo lives only one hour from conception, this child, on the day of judgement, will resurrect as all human beings, as one 33 years of age...

 What are hormonal contraceptives and copper IUDs?